mcburton/ischools-core/README.md

 In the `writing/iconf16` folder is the LATEX documents and rendered PDF of the submission to iconf16.
 Let's fill this up with more research outputs!

 Please open a Github issue or fork the project if you are interested in contributing to this research.
+Alternatively contact mcburton [at] pitt [dot] edu